josephassiga/helm-charts/README.md

 The goal of this Helm charts is to provides Helm charts that will manage the deployment of ACS components into cluster.

 ## Getting Started
-To install ACS different components as follow :
+To install ACS Operator, you need to install their components as follow :

 ### Install ACS Operator